boyalonetech/boyalonetech/README.md

 🔥 I create seamless user experiences with intuitive interfaces and fast load times.

-🌐 I work with Next.js and Firebase to build full-stack apps with authentication, database, and storage.
+🌐 I work with Next.js, Node.js, PostgreSQL, and Firebase to build full-stack apps with authentication, database, and storage.

-🛍️ I'm currently building Foundich, a professional e-commerce platform for handcrafted shoes.
+🛍️ I'm currently building Fresh4Less, a modern e-commerce platform for fresh product delivery.

 🤖 I also integrate AI chatbots and real-time payment systems into modern apps.

 ---

 ### 📱 Connect with Me